How to do Amazon keyword research for your books

 I would probably pick, becoming a vampire, where do vampires live and do vampires exist to add to my research list.

 But remember that these are Google search keywords and not Amazon keywords.
-However, it does give you a guide to how people search for a topic.
+However, it does give you a guide to how people search for a topic and what words they use.

 Use Amazon Search to find long tail keywords